 Sometimes, however, people are assumed to be in a gender group that they don’t belong in.
 Babies who are expected to grow up to be one gender might actually have a different gender identity.

-Trans is an umbrella term that describes all the different ways of not belonging to the gender you were given at birth, so it can mean different things to different people.Trans is a latin word that means ‘across’ or ‘on the other side of’.
+Trans is an umbrella term that describes all the different ways of not belonging to the gender that aligns with the sex you were assigned at birth, so it can mean different things to different people.Trans is a Latin word that means ‘across’ or ‘on the other side of’.
 It’s used in this context because of the word ‘transgender’ being used by people who don’t identify with the gender they’ve been given.
-If someone is assigned a gender at birth which they don’t identify with, they might refer to themselves as trans.
+If someone is assigned a sex at birth which doesn’t align with their gender identity, they might refer to themselves as trans.
 For example, if someone is assigned male at birth, but they identify as a woman, they may call themself a trans woman, and if someone is assigned female at birth but identifies as a man, they might refer to themselves as a trans man.

 Some people have a gender identity that isn’t simply ‘man’ or ‘woman’: the word for this is non-binary, which is another umbrella term, meaning there are lots of different ways of being non-binary.
 Non-binary people can feel that their gender identity involves being both a man and a woman, or that it moves around, is in between, or something else entirely.